Let me tell you bit of my story:

-Since I had no understanding that I was already fully pleasing to Him, every verse I read spoke only one concept to me.
-Love and acceptance is earned.
-Because of that, the Sabbath rest that comes from resting in His love eluded me.
+Since I had no understanding that I was already fully pleasing to Him, every verse I read spoke only one false concept to me: love and acceptance is earned.
+Because I believed that deception, the Sabbath rest that comes from resting in His love eluded me.
 It was a ghost, a shadow that had no figure in front of it.
 Whispers of acceptance would creep into my head and be dismissed as lies.
 To say I struggled with contentment would be akin to one saying a brick was thrown into the air and “struggled” to take flight.
 It was all beyond me.
 I lived in the melancholic twilight of the shadowlands.
 Saved and….. lost.

 And so, one day, I sat looking outside the window of my room.
 Tears streaming down my cheeks as I pondered on a revelation that was given me, having asked the Lord to give me a sign of His love, a sign He accepted me.
 On that spring day, on my 20th birthday, I had the single most life-changing conversation with God I ever had up to that moment.

 “David, how many hours do you pray right now to Me?”

 “Several.
 Lord.
 I pray many hours every day.
 You know this.”